dora-team/fourkeys/experimental/terraform/README.md

 - Launch Data Studio connector flow

 TODO:
+- Support using an existing project
+- Allow user to choose whether to generate test data
 - Deploy Hello World app
-- Support other VCSes and CICDs
-- Support using an existing project
 - Allow user to choose whether to create helloworld app
-- Allow user to choose whether to generate test data

 Open questions:
-- What's an elegant way to support those user inputs (VCS, CI/CD) as conditionals in the TF?
 - Should we create a service account and run TF as that, or keep the current process of using application default credentials of the user who invokes the script?

 Answered questions:
+- What's an elegant way to support those user inputs (VCS, CI/CD) as conditionals in the TF? (see implementation: generate a list of parsers to create)
 - Should we create the GCP project in terraform?
 No. The auth gets really complicated, especially when considering that the project may or may not be in an organization and/or folder